Friday, November 7, 2025

 I had mentioned in a previous post that I'd like the sequel to TNP to have a Wisdom attribute.
 So far, that hasn't managed to work itself into the designs, but maybe it should.

 As far as the physical stats go, it's seeming like STR will be the two-hander damage stat; I'm moving off of the idea of adding dice for two-handed weapons, and instead leaning towards adding twice your STR mod to the damage roll.
 This would make it a little easier to balance against TWF, where maybe the damage mod would be the lower of DEX and STR (or you use STR for the mainhand, DEX for the off-hand?)
 The thing then is how to operate ranged weapons in this paradigm.
 The idea to this point is that they would have a low (or no) mod, but you could attack multiple times (likely a max of 3.)
-The idea being that this would likely be based off of your stats -- either DEX or AGIL.
+The idea being that this number of attacks would likely be based off of your stats -- either DEX or AGIL.

 Where I've hit a snag is when trying to figure out how this translates to spells.
 Is there a "number of attacks" stat, or a "number of damage dice" stat?
 Should there be a stat that's only used for healing, rather than damage?
 Probably it would make sense for the stats to work differently for each of the spellcasting classes, so there would be no "hard and fast" rule for how the stats work, the way that there could be with plain old weapon attacks.

-It almost seems like rather than just being a straight repurposing of TNP's 5 attributes, the sequel mechanics demand their be another mental stat.
-The case for this is also helped by the fact that "power sources" as a mechanic don't... quite function as intended; does each class have a score with 2 different power sources, and that's how your knowledge bonuses are divvied up?
+It almost seems like rather than just being a straight repurposing of TNP's 5 attributes, the sequel mechanics demand there be another mental stat.
+The case for this is also helped by the fact that "power sources" as a mechanic don't... quite function as intended; does each class have a 'score' with 2 different power sources, and that's how your knowledge bonuses are divvied up?
 The problem with that is it's effectively duplicating the mechanic of attributes, without the corresponding skillset mechanic to back it up.

 The other thing that this gets into is whether the sequel will have traditional saving throws, or not.
 From the 3.x perspective, INT or CHA saves seem to make no sense -- so why does 5e have them?
 I agree that they're poorly defined.
 I also would take it a step further and say that I personally don't understand how WIS became the default mind-affecting/mind-controlling/Vicious Mockery-ing save.
-WIS being related to "will power" or a WILL save seems to have more to do with alliteration and inertia than anything else; CHA being an option for your WILL stat in 4e vibes with "force of will" or "force of personality" (if not outright "will power" -- the difference seeming academic) being tied to Charisma more than to Wisdom.
+WIS being related to "will power" or a WILL save seems to have more to do with alliteration and inertia than anything else; CHA being an option for your WILL stat (in 4e) vibes with "force of will" or "force of personality" (if not outright "will power" -- the difference seeming academic) being tied to Charisma moreso than to Wisdom.

 If INT is the go-to "big brain" stat, you could win me over with an argument that INT is the save used vs. mind control.
 Really, I find myself asking, "Why isn't everything an INT save or CHA save, instead of leaning so heavily on WIS?"
 If you start from the assumption that mind-affecting spells should either be INT or CHA, what does a WIS save even get used for?
 It's particularly hard to imagine any of the mental stats really being used for "saves as opposed checks" where you're not really saving out of a combat effect... but that begs the question of "isn't that just a skill check?"